GOMC-WSU/Manual/src/input_file.rst

   - Simulation cell dimensions and angles.

   - Maximum amount of displacement (Å), rotation (:math:`\delta`), and volume (:math:`Å^3`) that used in Displacement, Rotation, and Volume move.

-  Checkpoint file contents:

-  - Last simulation step that saved into checkpoint file (Start step can be overriden).
-  - True number of simulation steps that have been run.
-  - Maximum amount of displacement (Å), rotation (:math:`\delta`), and volume (:math:`Å^3`) that used in Displacement, Rotation, MultiParticle, and Volume move.
-  - Number of Monte Carlo move trial and acceptance.
-  - Random number sequence.
-  - Molecule lookup object.
-  - Original pdb atoms object to reload new positions into.
-  - Original molecule setup object generated from parsing first PSF files.
-  - Accessory data for coordinating loading the restart coordinates into the original ordering.
-  - If built with MPI and parallel tempering was enabled: Random number sequence for parallel tempering.

 .. note::
     - The restart PDB/PSF/COOR/VEL files contains only ATOM that exist in each boxes at specified steps.
-This allows the user to load a box into NAMD and run molecular dynamics in Hybrid Monte-Carlo Molecular Dynamics (py-MCMD).
+These box restart files allows the user to load a box into NAMD and run molecular dynamics in Hybrid Monte-Carlo Molecular Dynamics (py-MCMD).
+    - When restarting the GOMC simulation from two restart files, the order of the molecules in the trajectory may differ preventing trajectory concatenation, unless the CHK file is loaded.
     - Only restart files must be used to begin a GOMC simulation with ``Restart`` simulation active.
 The merged psf is NOT a restart file.
     - CoordinatesFreq must be a common multiple of RestartFreq or vice versa.

 ``ConsoleFreq``
   Controls the output to STDIO ("the console") of messages such as acceptance statistics, and run timing info.
 In addition, instantaneously-selected thermodynamic properties will be output to this file.